placid2000/swagger-bundle/docs/configuration-reference.md

     annotations:
         bundles: []      # Required - list of bundles to search for annotations in
         paths:   []      # List of any paths to include in the search for annotations

-    api_gateway: false   # Set to true to generate a AWS API Gateway schema for your API
 ```